Textile Triumphs: Choosing Fabrics in Interior Design

 Types of Fabrics Used in Interior Design

-Interior designers have a wide variety of fabrics to choose from for any design project.
+Interior designers have various fabrics to choose from for any design project.
 The main fabric categories used in interior decorating include:

 Natural Fibers